 You might remember I blogged about Hyde Park when I covered the British Summertime Festival Hyde Park earlier in the Summer.
 This park has so much more to offer than just as a concert venue.
 Covering 350 acres Hyde Park has some of my favourite London spots.
 In Summer it is bliss to hang out near the Serpentine Lake and I long for the day I go on a boat ride on the lake.
 It looks like absolute perfection on a sunny day!
 In addition to this Hyde Park is a famous gathering ground for open-air public speaking at Speaker’s Corner or you could stroll through the park to see the stunning Marble Arch.

-When my good friend Ron Waxman was in town recently we found ourselves walking through the beautiful Kensington Gardens (close to Hyde Park).
+I recently found myself walking through the beautiful Kensington Gardens (close to Hyde Park).
 I Periscoped our walk through the avenues of trees in the park toward Kensington Palace (residence of the Duke and Duchess of Cambridge).
 This is one impressive palace and if you have some extra time the State Rooms are currently open to the public for visiting.